rozek/svelte-drag-drop-touch/README.md

 ## Access ##

-When used with Svelte, you should always import the package in a module context:
+When used within Svelte, you should always import the package in a module context:

 ```
 <script context="module">